nnikhil1095/RespirationModule_MINTS_Project/README.md

 # Respiration Module

-A standalone model of the Respiration module -- which can also be found in "Resp Tab" in the main Biometric Dashboard!
+This is a standalone model of the Respiration module as part of the MINTS Biometric Data Application (SENIOR PROJECT)

 ______________________________________________________________________________________________________________________________